Frequently Asked Questions

 It is important to also consider the response to the question ‘Do I have to renew my MBF cover even though I am not piloting?’
 You can retain membership whilst unemployed for a maximum of three years, however you must retain your Class 1 Medical Certificate as per Question 3 above.

 Members are able to pay their annual contribution by automatic monthly direct debits (DD) by either VISA or MasterCard only.
 Payment of the annual contribution by monthly DD is not membership by the month.
-For Renewals completed after 01 June, payment of two monthly instalments (May and June) will be processed.

 - Will MBF cover me if I am injured while working in an occupation other than piloting?